 There is a good chance that your online content has links pointing to it, which can be anything from Google Maps, partner sites, or profiles in online media to a link in your bio on social media.
 We understand that all backlinks are not equal.

-Your link will be more valuable if the referring site has a high quality.
+Your link will be more valuable if the referring site has high quality.
 Seek out & configure links on relevant, quality websites, such as directory listings, review websites, and map listings.

 6. Mobile Usability

-Google has been incorporating mobile usability into its ranking for several years now because more than half of all Internet traffic comes from mobile devices.
-As mobile internet use expands, Google is making this shift from indexing the desktop versions of your website to the mobile versions.
+As mobile internet use expands, Google is shifting its focus from indexing desktop versions of websites to their mobile versions.
 For this reason, your website must be mobile-friendly if you want to maximize your search engine rankings.

 7. Use of Social Media

 Promoting your content across various social media platforms can significantly boost your brand presence and drive organic traffic to your website.
 By sharing your content on LinkedIn, Facebook, Twitter, and other social media platforms, you can create a strong brand identity and increase your website’s visibility.
-Additionally, search engines are linked to social media platforms, so having your website’s links and URLs on these platforms can help improve your website’s ranking.

 To maximize the impact of your content, it’s crucial to have a well-designed social media strategy in place.
 By doing so, you can effectively promote your content, reach your target audience, and increase your website’s traffic and engagement.